marcodel13/The-Road-to-Success/README.md

 This directory includes two sub-folders:

-- Innovations_Detections: includes code to analyze the spread of a linguistic innovation ina communty of speakers.
+- Innovations_Detections: includes code to analyze the spread of a linguistic innovation in a communty of speakers.

 - Network_Modeling: includes code for creating time-dependent graphs representing the social scturcture of the community and to compute the tie-strenght of the edges connecting users.

 ## Requirements

 * Python 3
-* `networkx'
+* `networkx`

 ## Citation